dmora127/tutorial-ONT-Basecalling/README.md

 > [!CAUTION]
 > Run these commands **every time you log in or build a new container**.
 Building Apptainer containers without setting these variables places excessive strain on shared storage resources and **violates OSPool usage policies**.
 Failure to follow these steps may result in restricted access.

+2. Change to your `software/` directory in your tutorial folder:
+    ```bash
+    cd ~/tutorial-ONT-Basecalling/software/
+    ```

 3. Create a definition file for Apptainer to build your Dorado container.
-Open a text editor, such as `vim` or `nano`, and save the following as `dorado.def`:
+Open a text editor, such as `vim` or `nano`, and save the following as `software/dorado.def`:

     ```bash
     Bootstrap: docker